ashleybostrom/markitasread/README.md

 In the VS Code terminal, type `node index.js`

 Answer the questions to generate your README.
-Once complete, you will find it in the 'dist' folder.
+Once complete, you will find it in the 'utils' folder.

 ## Licensing
 * [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)